UnvLabs/site/docs/tutorial/variables/assign-multiple-values.md

 ## Many Values to Multiple Variables

-Python allows you to assign values to multiple variables in one line:
+Unv allows you to assign values to multiple variables in one line:

 ```py
 x, y, z =  "Orange",  "Banana",  "Cherry"